Gabe9T/giphy-api/README.md

 Running tests with Jest using $ npm run test

 Also, make sure you update the Technologies Used section of your README, too!
-There's been a host of new tech that we've used in our projects in this course section.
+There's been a host of new tech that we've used in our projects in this course section. to add: Does the README include instructions for setting up the project including getting an API key and adding it to a .env file?

+## Known Bugs

+* No known bugs

+## License

+MIT License. see license.md for more info.